What to do before, during and after purchasing a car.

 Through a Dealer

 Always look for the flexibility to shop around.
-Signing a contract that is “subject to finance” will give you the opportunity to assess all your options and find alternative finance.
+Signing a contract that is “subject to finance” will give you the opportunity to assess all your options and find alternative used car finance.
 This extra step may save you a lot of time, money and hassle later.

 If you have found your new car from a private seller, take extra care in the inspection process.
 When you are finally satisfied, negotiate the final price with the private seller.
 At this point, there is a lot of paperwork to finalise, including sale documents as well as receiving the original service book and registration papers.